Dineshkumar56/youtubedataharvesting/README.md

     Ensure the required Python modules are installed: Streamlit, Pandas, PyMongo, Psycopg2, Googleapiclient, and Isodate.

-### Step 2: Utilize the "YT2SQL" Class
+### Step 2: Utilize the methods

-    There are 11 methods within the class, each with specific functionality for data extraction and transformation.
+    There are 11 methods, each with specific functionality for data extraction and transformation.
 These methods cover tasks like data retrieval, data storage, and data analysis.

 ### Step 3: Run the Project with Streamlit

-    Open the command prompt in the directory where "YtAPiproject.py" is located.
+    Open the command prompt in the directory where "main.py" is located.
-    Execute the command: streamlit run YtAPiproject.py.
+    Execute the command: streamlit run main.py.
 This will open a web browser, such as Google Chrome, displaying the project's user interface.

 ### Step 4: Configure Databases